ldijkman/randomnerd_esp32_wifi_manager/README.md

 ESP8266-LittleFS-wifi-manager.ino
 - moved the ESP8266 .INO file inside the folder => /ESP8266-LittleFS-wifi-manager/ESP8266-LittleFS-wifi-manager.ino
-- also ESP8266-LittleFS-wifi-manager_with_editor.ino with data map is there
+- also ESP8266-LittleFS-wifi-manager_with_editor.ino with data map is there -
+- added a map/directory with binary files for people who program the ESP8266 that way

 ---